adelowo/portfolio/_posts/2015-12-16-building-a-minimal-mvc-framework-with-AuraPHP-and-Twig.md

 * `failedAccept()` => The `HTTP` method is not supported by the server.

-* `addValues(array $values)` and `setValues(array $values)` => This is used to set default values for a route should in case the user didn't provide one. `setValues()` does the same thing as `addValues()`

-> All `setXXX` methods override whatever has been previously declared with it's `addXXX` counterpart.
+* `addValues(array $values)` and `setValues(array $values)` => This is used to set default values for a route should in case the user didn't provide one. `setValues()` does the same thing as `addValues()` but it would override whatever has been declared with `addValues` and that is as true for all other `setXXX()` method the library offers.

 * `setSecure()` => If set to true, only traffic over ssl would be considered.

 > There are other methods AuraPHP router offers but this are the most implemented of them.
-Do check out the documentation to find out those that were not mentioned .
+Do check out it's [github's page](https://github.com/auraphp/Aura.Router) to find out those that were not mentioned .

+> Twig's online documentation can be found [here](https://twig.sensiolabs.org/documentation).

 There you go!!.
 A minimal MVC framework without the use of framework Y. With that said, frameworks on the market do offer far more features than what we've just built so far - heck, all our 'framework' has is just a router and a template engine but hey you sometimes do not want that monolithic Framework.